 NETWORK AND NTFS SHARE BEST PRACTICES

-The more regimented you are with using security groups as the only means to control access to folders and files, then the easier your control of the network will be.
+The more regimented you are with using security groups as the only means to control access to folders and files, the easier your control of the network will be.
 This goes hand-in-hand with properly structuring the Active Directory on your network.

 To keep up with changes in employees and their network permissions, we recommend auditing them twice a year.
 Pay special attention to the accounts of employees who have left the organization.
 They can become compromised by hackers, who can use them to gain access to everything to which that user had access.